It happened: Your car got damaged and needs repair.

 When you file a claim or let your insurance company know about an accident, they may recommend their direct repair program or direct repair network.

 A direct repair network is a group of repair shops and sometimes dealerships that work with your insurance company to provide a higher level of service, which can be especially helpful for vehicle estimates and repairs.

 2. Are there any benefits to using a direct repair network?

 An insurer-recommended repair shop or another provider that is a part of a direct repair network is generally held to performance standards by the insurance company.

-An insurance company’s recommended repair shop might provide one or more of the following benefits:
+An insurance company’s recommended auto repair shopmight provide one or more of the following benefits: